Cyrill Moser

 | Benchmark |

-| Median | The median of all comparable offers from the market that match the risk profile of the portfolio being compared. |
+| Median | The median of all comparable offers from the market that match the risk profile of the portfolio. |

 ZWEI Wealth also uses other established terms and methods in its analyses, which include the following:

-| Return | In the asset management industry, the return of a portfolio is preferably calculated time-weighted (TWR), or alternatively money-weighted (MWR).
+| Return | In the asset management industry, the return of a portfolio is preferably time-weighted (TWR), or alternatively money-weighted (MWR).
 ZWEI Wealth generally prefers the time-weighted return.
 As is customary in the industry - and requested by ZWEI Wealth - the gross return is used for all comparisons, which includes transaction costs. |

-| Strategic Asset Allocation | Strategic asset allocation (SAA) describes the subdivision of assets within an investment strategy into the various asset classes (for example, cash, bonds, equities, real estate, alternative investments).
-The subdivision can be made based on risk capacity and risk appetite, the economic environment, the weighting of the individual markets in the global market, mathematical models, and individual needs and restrictions. |
+| Strategic Asset Allocation | The strategic asset allocation (SAA) divides all assets into the various sub-asset classes (for example, cash, bonds, equities, real estate, alternative investments).
+The SAA can be constructed based on the ability and willingness to bear risk, the economic environment, the weighting of the individual markets in the global market, mathematical models, and individual needs and restrictions. |

-| Custody Fees | The costs of holding and managing investments in the securities custody account.
-In addition to the actual securities accounting, this also includes regular reporting on changes in value and returns, as well as tax reporting.
-There are custody account management models which, in addition to the actual custody account fees, also charge transaction fees in the form of an all-in custody account fee. |
+| Custody Fees | The cost of holding and managing investments in the custody account.
+Besides the cost of accounting, this also includes regular reporting on changes in value and returns, as well as tax reporting.
+There are custody offerings that include transaction fees on top of the usual custody fees in a so-called all-in custody fee. |

-| Transaction Fees | The fees and charges arising from trading in securities in the securities account.
-These include brokerage fees, stock exchange trading fees, margins (bid-ask spread) on securities, exchange rate premiums and margins on foreign currency bills, and non-refundable taxes such as stamp duties.
-Withholding taxes, for example, are not transaction costs because they can be recovered through an ordinary tax assessment.
-Some of the transaction cost components are not measurable or are very difficult to measure. |
+| Transaction Fees | The fees and charges arising from trading in securities in the custody account.
+These include brokerage fees, stock exchange trading fees, margins (bid-ask spread) on securities, margins on foreign currency trades, and non-refundable taxes such as stamp duties.
+Withholding taxes, for example, are not regarded as transaction costs because they can be recovered through a tax filing.
+Some of the transaction cost components may be very difficult to measure, or they may e not measurable at all. |

-| Management Fees | All fees for the management and portfolio advice charged by an asset manager.
-This also includes the costs of performance-based remuneration models. |
+| Management Fees | All management and advisory fees charged by an asset manager.
+This also includes the impact of performance-based remuneration models. |

 | Product Costs | All explicit and implicit charges and fees incurred within investment instruments such as investment funds (including exchange-traded funds) or structured products.
 Product costs are charged directly to the investment instrument and may include additional custody fees, transaction fees, management fees and other costs charged to investors.
 Product costs also include all costs that arise in nested product structures (funds that contain other funds).
 The performance of an investment instrument is reduced accordingly by such ongoing product costs. |

-| Other Costs | Other fees include all costs that are not covered by one of the preceding cost components.
-These include, but are not limited to, interest charges, including negative interest, on loans and overdrafts and credit balances, margins on interest, shipping charges, or costs for individual special reporting. |
+| Other Costs | Other fees include all costs that are not covered by any of the preceding cost components.
+These include, but are not limited to, interest charges, including negative interest, on loans and overdrafts and credit balances, margins on interest, shipping charges, or costs for customized reporting. |

-| All-in Fee | The all-in fee is a fee model in which fees and charges are combined and charged in a lump sum to suggest an easy-to-understand model.
+| All-in Fee | The all-in fee is a model in which fees and charges are combined and charged in a lump sum, which may seem to be easy to understand.
 The all-in fee is typically offered as a percentage of assets or as a lump sum.
 It should be noted that even an all-in fee often does not include all costs, is not standardized, and consequently should be interpreted with great caution. |